 Regent Resolution #9950 provides the UW Chancellors the delegated authority to establish extraordinary salary ranges (ESR) when the salary range assigned to the title does not adequately address the market conditions and affects recruitment and retention needs.
 The extraordinary salary range should be based on salaries paid for comparable positions in the external market.
-All requests for ESR's are subject to approval of the appointing authority and the Chancellor.
-Human Resources coordinates the process for ESR requests and will maintain the records for all approved ESR positions.
+All requests for ESR's are subject to approval of the Chancellor.
+Human Resources coordinates the process for ESR requests and maintains the records for all approved ESR positions.
 For further instruction on the process for creating an ESR, see SYS 1277.A, Compensation: Extraordinary Salary Ranges.